nina-si/api-testing/README.md

 # API Testing

-This repository contains an example of API tests with Postman Collection Runner.
+This repository contains an example of API tests with Postman Collection Runner and dataset.

 For more details, please [follow this link](https://cottony-bosworth-fff.notion.site/API-Testing-Challenge-568fe8bc8ef7405a899fc6036f6cc122?pvs=4).